Table of Contents

 Severe mental health conditions often require intense medications to manage symptoms.
 These medications are specially formulated to act upon the areas of the brain that are affected by the condition.
 However, due to the intensity of some of these medications, the side effects and levels of dependence that they create can cause more problems for the person already battling mental illness.
 Seroquel is one such medication.

 While useful to treat the symptoms of serious mental health conditions, Seroquel has its own serious side effects and potential for dependence.
-We will explain what Seroquel is, and how it’s used, its potential for abuse and dependence, its side effects, how to manage withdrawal symptoms, and treatment for addiction.
+We will explain what Seroquel is, how it’s used, its potential for abuse and dependence, its side effects, how to manage withdrawal symptoms.

 Seroquel and Seroquel XR are the brand names for the drug quetiapine.
 This drug is approved by the United States Food and Drug Administration (FDA) to treat the following mental health conditions: